sirimullalab/openDMPK/README.md

-# openpk
+# openDMPK
-Open PharmacoKinetics (OpenPK) is modular and comprehensive toolkit for predicting pharmacokinetic properties .
-OpenPK is written in Python.
+Open Drug Metabolism & PharmacoKinetics (OpenDMPK) is an open source data resource and toolkit for predicting drug metabolism and pharmacokinetic properties of drug molecules.